-Notice is hereby given that the Annual Meeting of Stockholders of Eyenovia, Inc will be held on June 16, 2021.
-This year, in light of the public health impact of the COVID-19 pandemic, the Annual Meeting will be held entirely online.
-The virtual meeting will also allow for greater participation by all of our stockholders, regardless of their geographic location.
-You may attend the Annual Meeting online at the following website address: www.virtualshareholdermeeting.com/EYEN2021 and by entering the 16-digit control number included on your Notice of Internet Availability of Proxy Materials, your proxy card or in the instructions that accompanied your proxy materials.
+Notice is hereby given that the Annual Meeting of Stockholders of Eyenovia, Inc. will be held on June 16, 2022.
+In light of the potential health impact in connection with the ongoing COVID-19 pandemic, the Annual Meeting will again be held entirely online.
+The virtual meeting will also allow for greater participation by all of our stockholders, regardless of their geographic location, improves meeting efficiency and our ability to communicate effectively with our stockholders, and reduces the cost and environmental impact of our annual meeting.
+You may attend the Annual Meeting online at the following website address: www.virtualshareholdermeeting.com/EYEN2022 and by entering the 16-digit control number included on your Notice of Internet Availability of Proxy Materials, your proxy card or in the instructions that accompanied your proxy materials.
 The Annual Meeting will begin at approximately 10:00 AM EDT, with login beginning at 9:45 AM EDT, via a live webcast on the Internet.